 Kegging lines range from systems so simple that washing, inspecting, and filling of each keg are done by hand, to fully automated systems that require virtually no human attendance.
 The output of a kegging operation ranges from a single-head machine giving an output of 15 kegs per hour, to multi-head machines with outputs more than 1,000 kegs per hour.
 The scope of a kegging operation is typically all-inclusive and can be divided into the following steps.

-The total wash cycle of the inside of the keg consists of a prerinse reusing the final rinse water, a detergent wash for removing biological and inorganic contamination, and a final rinse.
-The purpose of the final rinse is not for washing but for removing chemical contamination from the previous steps.
+The total cleaning cycle of the inside of the keg consists of a pre-rinse reusing the final rinse water, a detergent wash for removing biological and inorganic contamination, and a final rinse.
+The purpose of the final rinse is not for cleaning but for removing chemical contamination from the previous steps.
 The next step is to sterilize the inside of the keg with water that is at least 80 to 85 degrees C (176–185°F) or steam.

 As mentioned, the correct amount of beer in the keg can either be measured by a metering system or by a “fill by weight” system.
 The various types of metering systems include turbine, volumetric, magnetic flow, or mass-flow metering.
 In many counties; however, volumetric measuring methods do not meet fill regulatory requirements and brewers are required to use a “fill by weight” system for measuring the beer.

 Before a keg leaves the brewery, a plastic cap is applied to the neck to protect the filling and dispense valve from dirt and to deter tampering.
 Labels on kegs are important in providing the customer with information as to the beer quality in the keg and its “best-before” date, the brewer, and the customer with complete traceability of the container.
 Barcodes applied to paper labels are essential to contain this information.